Pi-hils/process_review/README.md

 Band Pass Filter
 Allows Musicians to apply the company's filter to their sounds.
-2 filters - High ad Lowe filter - changes the freq and changes it. exmaple
+2 filters - High ad Low filter - changes the freq and changes it. exmaple

 DEFAULT